 In 2021, the GHRC Committee retained the services of Normandin Beaudry, Consulting Actuaries Inc. ("Normandin Beaudry") an external compensation consultant, to obtain information and independent advice regarding NEO compensation programs, including with respect to executive compensation trends, companies which should be part of the reference group, information relating to said companies and, generally, the NEOs compensation.
 In 2022, the GHRC Committee retained the services of PCI-Perrault Consulting Inc. ("PCI") to obtain information and independent advice on structuring a long term incentive plan consisting of performance based options (PBO) and time based options (TBO).
 Normandin Beaudry and PCI were hired directly by the GHRC Committee and did not receive other mandates from the Company unless said committee gave its prior consent.
 During the 2022 financial year, Normandin Beaudry did not receive any mandates from management of the Company except in respect to employees' compensation and PCI did not receive any mandates from management of the Company except in respect of the employee Stock options bonus and hiring grant recommendation.
-For the 2021 and 2022 financial years, the Company paid the following fees:
+In 2023, neither Normandin Beaudry nor PCI received any mandate from the Company or from the GHRC Committee.
+For the 2021 and 2022 financial years, the Company paid the following fees and for the 2023 financial year, the Company paid no fees for compensation consultants: